F4S is the ultimate team building tool

 Who would enjoy:

-• Team members who love to travel and learn, particularly those who are highly motivated for seeing and difference in their F4S results.
+• Team members who love to travel and learn, particularly those who are highly visual.

 • Keep in mind that if your team is more visual, preferring images to reading, taking a field trip that involves a lot of reading could get tedious for them.